RKG-3 anti-tank grenade: Russo-Ukrainian War

-The RKG-3EM saw limited use during the early stages of the Donbas War with some non-modernized Ukrainian units.
+The RKG-3EM saw limited use during the early stages of the Donbas War with some Ukrainian units.

 During the Russian invasion of Ukraine, the Aerorozvidka unit of the Ukrainian military in coordination with PJSC Mayak converted the grenade into drone-dropped bomblets, eventually designated as the RKG 1600 by changing the fuze timing and adding 3D printed fins to stabilise its trajectory when dropped from a commercial drone.
+A training version, designated NI-RKG-1600, was also developed.

 Baba Yaga drones can carry up to three grenades, which can penetrate the top armor of all Russian main battle tanks.
 The estimated total cost per bomblet is "less than $100".